 This imagery can be used to describe what’s going on, under the surface, to gradually change moral standards, traditional ethics, and spirituality.
 Then, landscape-altering change comes as a result of hundreds of minor departures that have “trickled in” over time.
 And so, today’s chapter shows that, over a period of time, spiritual defection causes the Creator God’s people to be spiritually defective.
 Veiled divergence, below the surface, steadily impairs their judgement between right and wrong.
 In the next generation, “right” becomes a sort of “rule of thumb”, rather than something that’s aligned with our original blueprint design: to think, speak and act in the likeness of our Maker.

 Read More? …CLICK on “09 May – Additional Notes”

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.

-Wanting to speak directly with your Father God?
+Finding it hard to connect on a spiritual level with your Father God?
 The rest of this webpage uses Jesus’ own prayer to help…[a]

 THE LORD’S PRAYER: